 Working collaboratively with families is key to successful behaviour and we inform parents privately regarding both positive and poor behaviour choices and thank them for their continued support.

-We believe children need constant: modelling, reminding and reinforcing.
+We believe children need constant: modelling, reminding and reinforcing of positive expectations.

 We recognise, that some children may breach the school rules.
 When this happens, school staff: